-Clause Ref Requirement Guidance H18 Transportation H18.1 R When it is necessary to park or leave a loaded vehicle unattended, the haulier/driver must take all reasonable precautions to ensure that the load is protected from deliberate or accidental contamination or damage.
+Clause Ref Clause Ref Requirement Guidance H18 Transportation H18.1 R When it is necessary to park or leave a loaded vehicle unattended, the haulier/driver must take all reasonable precautions to ensure that the load is protected from deliberate or accidental contamination or damage.
 Hauliers must provide drivers with a list of checks to be made on the vehicle before leaving and returning to it.
 Ideally, vehicles should be routed directly from collection point to delivery point - wherever practical.
 There should also be clear guidance of emergency out of office hours contact numbers.
 H18.2 R If any incident occurs during loading, transportation or unloading which could result in contamination or loss of the goods, the circumstances must be reported to the owner of the goods or customer, and work must not proceed until clearance has been given by the owner of the goods or customer.
 If any such incident does occur then the owner of the goods or customer must confirm what actions to take.
-If the owner of the goods or customer is unwilling to confirm this then the haulier must at least be able to prove that the owner of the goods or customer has been informed of the incident.
-Delivery/collection requirements are commonly referred to as 'fixings'.
-Records of trading, fixings, allocations, transport and delivery are required for traceability purposes under food and feed legislation.
-H19 Delivery H19.1 Where samples are required, they must be taken before un-loading commences except for some liquids, moist co-products and bags where special sampling arrangements may apply.
+If the owner of the goods or customer is unwilling to confirm this then the haulier must at least be able to prove that the owner of the goods H19 or customer has been informed of the incident.
+Delivery H19.1 Where samples are required, they must be taken before un-loading commences except for some liquids, moist co-products and bags where special sampling arrangements may apply.
 H19.2 Drivers must attend their vehicles while unloading.
 Attend means to stay in control of their vehicle.
-H19.3 R If there are any excess goods left on the vehicle due to the bulk facility being full, this must not be put into any other bulk facility unless directed by the recipient.
+H19.3 If there are any excess goods left on the vehicle due to the bulk facility being full, this must not be put into any other bulk facility unless directed by the recipient.
 If this occurs, the driver must note what has happened on the delivery receipt note which will be returned to the owner of the goods or customer and the delivery note left with the recipient.
 Drivers should seek instructions and not make these decisions on their own.
 H19.4 R If any goods are spilled during unloading the approximate quantity of the spillage must be noted by the driver.
 This estimated quantity should be noted both on the delivery receipt note to be returned to the owner of the goods or customer and on the delivery note left with the recipient.
-H19.5 R If any goods cannot be unloaded and are returned or re-routed, the driver must record the destination of the goods.
+H19.5 If any goods cannot be unloaded and are returned or re-routed, the driver must record the destination of the goods.